 F&G Commission will meet via special conference call on Friday, May 29 at 9 a.m.
 MDT

 The Idaho Fish and Game Commission will meet via a special conference call on Friday, May 29 at 9 a.m.
-MDT to make a final decision on both the 2026 spring Chinook season modification and waterfowl zone season modifications.
+MDT to make a final decision on both the 2026 summer Chinook salmon seasons and waterfowl zone season modifications.
 People can attend in person at Fish and Game’s Headquarters Office at 600 S. Walnut in Boise or visit a regional office to listen in.

 The special meeting will not include a public hearing, and no public comment will be taken during it.